mobzystems/Kudu-API/README.md

     $token = New-KuduAuthorizationToken $username $password

 ### Get-KuduEnvironment
-Get the properties version and siteLastUpdated from the Kudu site.
+Get an object with properties *version* and *siteLastModified* from the Kudu site.
 A nice and simple test function:

     Get-KuduEnvironment